awpala/my-omscs-notes/cs-6200/03-P2L2-threads-and-concurrency.md

 Note that on removal from the wait queue (e.g., via `Signal()` or `Broadcast()`), the immediately subsequent task performed by the thread is to re-acquire the mutex.
 Therefore, on `Broadcast()`, while all threads are woken up, only one thread will re-acquire the mutex and consequently exit the operation `Wait()`; this suggests for a tenuous use of the operation `Broadcast()` in the multithreading situations where this can occur.

-## 18. Conditional Variable Quiz and Answers
+## 18. Condition Variable Quiz and Answers

 Recall the consumer code from the previous example for condition variables, repeated here as follows: